johnwarden/mecsim/README.md

 ## Setup

+- `n` users need to allocate a budget across `m` items.
+- The budget is capped at 1.0.
-`n` users need to allocate a budget across `m` items.
-Each user has a utility functions that returns their total utility given their allocation vector.
+- Each user has a utility functions that returns their total utility given their allocation vector.

-User submits their proposed allocation vectors and the mechanism outputs a final allocation.
-If the allocation is greater than the budget of 1.0, then the allocation vector is scaled down so that the sum equals 1.0.
+- User submits their proposed allocation vectors and the mechanism outputs a final allocation.
+- If the final allocation is greater than the budget of 1.0, then the allocation vector is scaled down so that the sum equals 1.0.

-Users then take turns updating their reports by attempting to best-respond: to maximizing their own utility given the reports of other users.
+- Users then take turns updating their reports by attempting to best-respond: to maximizing their own utility given the reports of other users.
 The best response is found using Nelder-Mead.

-The simulation terminates if no user is able to improve their utility more than some threshold, or when a maximum number of rounds is reached.
+- The simulation terminates if no user is able to improve their utility more than some threshold, or when a maximum number of rounds is reached.

 ## Summary of Results